 (4) The Group's non-professional electrical products are recyclable at an average rate of more than 80% according to the in-house calculation methodology.
 This methodology will be reviewed in the light of French law no. 2020-105 of 10 February 2020 relating to the circular economy and the fight against waste (known as the Anti-Waste Law).
+(5) Tefal, Rowenta, Moulinex, Krups and WMF brand products for consumers in Europe, Asia, the Middle East and Africa, as well as Seb and Calor products in France and

-(5) Tefal, Rowenta, Moulinex, Krups and WMF brand products for consumers in Europe, Asia, the Middle East and Africa, as well as Seb and Calor products in France and Belgium.
+(5) Terai, Howenta, Moulinex, Krups and Vivir brand products for consumers in Europe, Asia, the Middle East and Airica, as well as Seb and Calor products in France and Belgium.